How the Portland Water Bureau Uses Triggers, Tags and Stages to Help Improve the Efficiency of Online Civic Services

 Automation in Studio relies on Tags and Stages to act.
 Any form that is submitted as part of an online service can have a tag or stage applied to it, which can then trigger a subsequent step or steps in a workflow until a form submission reaches the desired end result.

-In this interview with Penny Milton of the Portland Water Bureau, she explains the Triggers, Tags and Stages she set up in Studio to help improve the efficiency of some of her online civic services.
+In this interview with Penny Milton, the Residential Water Efficiency Coordinator for the City of Portland Water Bureau, she explains the Triggers, Tags and Stages she set up in Studio to help improve the efficiency of some of her online civic services.

 It’s worth noting that, as part of our Utilities Package – or any Studio-based package – our team can work with you to create the tags and stages you need and build your ideal workflows for you, saving you even more time and energy.